-In Richard Linklater's Before Sunrise, two young people met on a train and impetuously agreed to spend a day together in Vienna.
+In the prequel to BEFORE SUNSET, Richard Linklater's Before Sunrise, two young people met on a train and impetuously agreed to spend a day together in Vienna.
 Jesse (Ethan Hawke), an American student on his last day in Europe, and Celine (Julie Delpy), a French student on her way back to Paris, talked as though they had known each other forever.
-BEFORE SUNSET takes place nine years later.
-Jesse has now written a book about what remains the most vivid encounter of his life, and he comes to Paris for a book-signing.
+Nine years later, Jesse has now written a book about what remains the most vivid encounter of his life, and he comes to Paris for a book-signing.
 Celine is there.
 And once again, he has a plane to catch and they have just a few hours to walk through a European city and talk and talk and talk.
 With a driver standing by to take Jesse to the airport, the two walk through a garden, hop on a boat, and get into the back seat of the limo, all the while catching each other up with what's happened in the nine years since they parted ways, and exploring their feelings for each other

 Is it any good?

 There is still a powerful connection between Jesse and Celine and it still makes a powerful connection with the audience.
 Though they talk about big issues -- relationships, finding meaning in life, God, sex, regrets, romance vs. cynicism -- their insights are not especially fresh or well-expressed.
 But Hawke and Delpy understand the rhythms of conversations between two people who use words less to enlighten than to draw each other closer, words for flirtation and seduction, rapturously romantic.
 Sometimes they use what they say to hide.
 Often they say something teasing or slightly askew to get a laugh and to protect themselves from risking too much openness.
 But sometimes it is to reveal.